monsoonmaelstrom/book2/book2.md

 “Let’s go,” I say as soon as everyone is done eating.

 The terrain is rough.
 We’re not quite bushwhacking, but we’re not far off from it either.
-We’re probably covering about two and half miles an hour, so we’ll be hiking into the dark, which means we’ll be moving even slower.
+We’re probably covering about two and a half miles an hour, so we’ll be hiking into the dark, which means we’ll be moving even slower.
 All in all, it’ll probably take us fourteen hours to cover the twenty-five miles, and that’s if we don’t stop for breaks.
 I try to increase the pace, but in less than an hour, the others are telling me to slow down.

 ### 10 - King of Pain